What is CREATE-BEST?

 The first Mobile App Development course targets participants that have basic experience in mobile app programming.
 The course, given by Dr. Hussein Al Osman at the University of Ottawa, is divided into four 3-hour modules: 1:00pm-4:00pm on Thursday Sep 28, 2017: Module 1 – Introduction to Android Recorded session 1:00pm-4:00pm on Thursday Oct 5, 2017: Module Read more about Mobile App Development Course[…]

-CREATE-BEST is organizing a talk and discussion tailored for engineers and scientists with little medical background who are interested in working in the medical field.
-The title of the session is “Research Ethics and Healthcare” and will be given by the Ottawa Hospital Research Institute guest speakers: Edward Lemaire, PhD Professor, University of Ottawa, Faculty of Medicine Read more about Healthcare Research Ethics Session[…]
+CREATE-BEST organized a talk and discussion tailored for engineers and scientists with basic medical background, and are interested in working in the medical field.
+The title of the session is “Research Ethics and Healthcare” and was given by the Ottawa Hospital Research Institute guest speakers: Edward Lemaire, PhD Professor, University of Ottawa, Faculty of Medicine Senior Read more about Healthcare Research Ethics Session[…]

 A short talk and discussion was given by guest speaker, Dr. Ali Pourshahid from Klipfolio.
 Talk title: How to architect cloud applications for scalability, performance, and resiliency When: 5:30pm on Wednesday October 4, 2017 Where: University of Ottawa, SITE (800 King Edward Ave.) room C0136 The talk focused on challenges of building software in the cloud Read more about “Design of Cloud Applications” by Klipfolio’s Director of Software Development[…]